dbraun31/tobids/README.md

 `tobids` requires that the path to the original data is specified.
 You can optionally supply the path to where you would like the output data to be created.
 If you don't supply a path for output data, `tobids` will create one in the directory in which the program was called using the name you provide for the name of the data.

+After the BIDS directory is completed and populated with all necessary files, `tobids` will run the `bids-validator` tool created by the [BIDS team](https://github.com/bids-standard/bids-validator) to ensure all files are BIDS compatible.

 ## Release notes